 The Department of Physiology, Anatomy and Genetics is a major basic-science department within the Division of Medical Sciences.

 Research is split into six broad areas of study, including: cardiac science; development and reproduction; functional genomics; ion channels, transporters and signalling; metabolism and endocrinology; neuroscience.
-The department's work is necessarily multidisciplinary and cross-cutting, which means that researchers often work across more than one theme, as well as collaborating with colleagues in the physical sciences, life sciences and clinical departments across Oxford.
+The department's work is multidisciplinary and cross-cutting, which means researchers often work across more than one theme, as well as collaborating with colleagues in the physical sciences, life sciences and clinical departments across Oxford.